baumannzone/baumannzone/README.md

 I'm Jorge Baumann, a **software developer** and content creator, passionate about open source and creating awesome things for awesome people.
 I enjoy building a community and sharing tech related content.

-I love front-end technologies as #HTML, #CSS & #JavaScript and I've been working mostly on Vue.js and JAMstack (javascript, API's, Markup) projects lately.
+I love front-end technologies as #HTML, #CSS & #JavaScript and I've been working mostly on Vue.js and JAMstack projects lately.
 In the last months I've been a Vue.js teacher for various companies.
-At the moment working with React (Next).
+At the moment working with React and Next.

 Few days a week I do live coding on my [twitch channel](https://twitch.tv/baumannzone).
 I'm organizer of [Open Source Weekends](https://twitter.com/os_weekends) Meetup, a fully-inclusive tech community in Madrid.